New Year's food: Kazakhstan

 In some areas it is common for a woman to serve qyaqi ashar, a horse meat dish, to her boyfriend on New Year's Eve.

 Korea

-In Korea, soup with white broth and white food such as tteok (rice cakes, typically long garae-tteok that symbolizes longevity) or mandu (dumplings) are eten in both Western and traditional New Year's Day, the latter known as Korean New Year.
+In Korea, soup with white broth and white food such as tteok (rice cakes, typically long garae-tteok that symbolizes longevity) or mandu (dumplings) are eaten in both Western and traditional New Year's Day, the latter known as Korean New Year.
 In the South of the peninsula, where traditionally rice was abundant, it is customary to eat tteokguk (rice cake soup), whereas in the cold and mountainous North where rice was scarce and mandu could be stored frozen outside in winter, mandu-guk (dumpling soup) is the traditional New Year's dish.
 In the central region such as Seoul, it is common to eat tteok-mandu-guk (rice cake and dumpling soup).

 Madagascar

 New Year's Day is celebrated January 1 as a public holiday, and the Malagasy new year, Alahamady Be, starts at the new Moon in March and lasts two days.
 The celebration features Madagascar's national dish, romazava served with vary, or rice.
 Those celebrating do not drink alcohol.